bezmoradi/tutorials/go/function.md

 ## Functions as First-class Citizens in Go

-As in JavaScript, functions in Go are first-class citizens meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.
+As in JavaScript, functions in Go are first-class citizens meaning they can be assigned to variables, passed as arguments to other functions, and be returned as values from functions.

 ### Anonymous Functions